octave-user/mboct-fem-pkg/README.md

 # mboct-fem-pkg<sup>&copy;</sup>
 **mboct-fem-pkg** belongs to a suite of packages which can be used for pre- and post-processing of flexible bodies in MBDyn (https://www.mbdyn.org) with GNU-Octave (http://www.gnu.org/software/octave/) and Gmsh (http://www.gmsh.info/).
 It contains a general purpose Finite Element toolkit for linear structural, linear thermal, linear acoustic and fluid structure interaction problems.
-It is supporting also nonlinear multibody dynamics via MBDyn and can be used to generate flexible body data for MBDyn's modal element.
+It is supporting also nonlinear multibody dynamics via MBDyn and can be used to generate flexible body data for MBDyn's builtin modal element.
+Modal elements are based on the assumption of linear elastic material, small elastic deformations but arbitrary superimposed rigid body motions.
+In case of nonlinear material and/or large deformations, mboct-fem-pkg can be used to create input data and to load output data for MBDyn's builtin 3D solid elements.
-In addition to that, there are functions for pre- and post-processing of MBDyn's elastohydrodynamic journal- and slider- plain bearings.
+In addition to that, mboct-fem-pkg has also functions for pre- and post-processing of MBDyn's builtin elastohydrodynamic journal- and slider- plain bearings.

 # List of features
   - Import and export meshes from and to Gmsh